 As the programme continues, students will acquire knowledge of dental implantology and digital dentistry, alongside clinical governance, management and administration.

 Throughout the programme students will gain competency in research methodology skills, and will submit a final dissertation at the end of the programme.

-Further information can be found on the College of Dentistry website comd.org.uk
+For further details please contact the College of Dentistry website at comd.org.uk

 Our Dentistry programmes are delivered in partnership between Ulster University and the College of Dentistry, Birmingham.
 By applying to one of our Dentistry programmes you will be consenting to the personal information you provide in your application being shared between Ulster University and College of Dentistry for the purposes of processing your application.

 The programme has 3 semesters of study (1 calendar year).

 The programme is multi-modular, and all modules have to be completed to progress through the programme.
 Students must complete all the modules on the programme and the programme does not offer any optional modules.
 However, the sequence of modules in a given academic year is flexible and not fixed.

 Teaching will include lectures, seminars, practical interactive workshops and training on phantom heads and simulated models.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.